swarnimstrange/Leet-150/021- Majority Element/README.md

 <h3> Algorithm </h3>
 <pre>
-Step 1: Take count every element in list
+Step 1: Take count of every element in list
 Step 2: Find the maximum count of a element in list Step 3: check wheather it more than len(nums)/2
 Step 4: if it is return the index